ekoontz/menard/doc/deployment.md

 ## ECR

-Set up an ECR repository as described in [this README.md](https://github.com/ekoontz/menard/tree/main/lambda/README.md)
+Set up an ECR repository as described in [this README.md](https://github.com/ekoontz/menard/tree/main/lambda/README.md), including building, tagging, and pushing the Docker image for `menard-lambda-deployer`.

 ## S3